rybrennan/reach-project/README.md

 ### 1.5.1.
 Setting up React without CRA

 I work regularly with React but it had been a bit since I setup a React application from scratch.
-I opted to forgoe using Create React App so I could get a review on what Webpack and Babel were doing behind the scenes.
+I opted to forgo using Create React App so I could get a review on what Webpack and Babel were doing behind the scenes.

 #### 1.5.1.1 Configure Webpack